iowaguy/ln-fm/README.md

 Also note that a full implementation of `lnd` is included.

 ## Running Model Checker
+The SPIN model checker must be installed and available from the command line.
 Run `./lnverifier` to test the model with SPIN.
 It should report all states as reached, and not report any deadlocks or livelocks.

 Providing a numeric argument will verify the corresponding property in the paper, e.g., `./lnverifier 1` will verify property 1.
 Properties are numbered 1-5.
 If a property does not verify, an error will be thrown.